lavarsicious/ntpsync/README.md

 You don't need it, but if you want it, here are the info you need:

-Main source files of the github repo are in `/source-es6` (ECMASCRIPT 6 files), To transcode via `babel (https://babeljs.io/)`:
+Main source files of the github repo are in `/source-es6` (ECMASCRIPT 6 files), To transcode via [BABEL](https://babeljs.io/), do this:
 ```
 $ npm install
 $ npm run build
 ```

-That places all the ECMA-ES5-happy `.js` files into the  `/distribution` folder, you can then run the test suite either via
+That should place all the ECMA-ES5-happy `.js` files into the  `/distribution` folder, you can then run the test suite either via
 ```
 $ npm run test
 ```